SAgarwal-24/CP/README.md

 ### Priorty_Queue_Custom_Comparator
 - https://www.geeksforgeeks.org/implement-min-heap-using-stl/
 ```
+/*
+How to make a min-heap of user-defined class?
+Let us consider below example where we build a min-heap of 2 D points ordered by X-axis.
+*/

 // C++ program to use priority_queue to implement Min Heap
 // for user defined class
 #include <bits/stdc++.h>